 - Cosmetic repairs are no longer viewed as a requirement to meet minimum property requirements

-- E – Appraisals – appraisers must be able to upload an electronic appraisal into VA’s FileNet system
+- E – Appraisals – Appraisers must be able to upload an electronic appraisal into VA’s FileNet system

 - Builder approval documents now require only 3 certifications